 Though there are certain restrictions on the services a foreign legal consultant may provide, a foreign legal consultant may advise individuals on foreign law in the same way that a US attorney could advise on US law.

-An individual who is authorized to work in the United States, is admitted to a foreign jurisdiction as attorney, counselor of law of the equivalent for at least 5 of the last 7 years and who otherwise meets the requirements of the Florida Rules of Professional Conduct Section 16.-1 can become a foreign legal consultant.
+An individual who is authorized to work in the United States, is admitted to a foreign jurisdiction as attorney, counselor of law of the equivalent has been practicing law as an attorney in that foreign jurisdiction for a period of at least 3 of the last 5 years immediately preceding the application for certification, and who otherwise meets the requirements of the Florida Rules of Professional Conduct Section 16.-1 can become a foreign legal consultant.